jgori-ouistiti/CoopIHC/docs/guide/simulating_rollouts.rst

 In many cases it is useful to have an assistant maintain a model of a user, for example to perform single-shot predictions (what will be the next user step?) or complete simulations by means of rollouts (what is the end result if I choose this policy throughout the task?).
 This predictions can then be used in the decision-making process.

 Since in *CoopIHC* we define users as classes (and/or instances), it seems natural to want to pass a user to an assistant, which could then query it to perform predictions.
-The examples below show a few ways in which this can be done.

 Single-shot predictions
 -------------------------

-For this example, we consider a simple case where the user and assistant have to coordinate their actions to make the task state evolve.
+Single-shot predictions are easy to implement with basic *CoopIHC* functions.
+Below is an example, where we consider a coordination task: the user and assistant have to select the same action to make the task state evolve (+1).
 The coordination will be successful because the assistant will manage a simulation of the user that provides single-shot predictions of the next user action.

 We first modify the ``ExampleTask`` that we used in the Quickstart: